JGBs slip ahead of U.S. jobs data as market ponders BOJ plans

 If the Fed opts to tighten, "then maybe the BOJ doesn't need to do anything at all," Matsukawa said.
 "And ahead of nonfarm payrolls, buyers are quite limited, so that's why we're seeing the long end selling off."

-A 30-year 800 billion yen ($7.74 billion) auction next week also weighed on longer maturities.
+A 30-year auction next week also weighed on longer maturities.
+The Ministry of Finance will offer 800 billion yen ($7.74 billion) of JGBs in that tenor.

 The BOJ also refrained from buying any longer maturities in its asset purchase programme on Friday.
 It offered to buy 400 billion yen of 1- to 3-year JGBs, 420 billion yen of 3- to 5-year JGBs, and 430 billion yen of 5- to 10-year JGBs.